-Question of the Day: What percent of high school students have considered vocational/trade schools?
+Question of the Day: What percent of high school students are interested in pursuing a career in a trade?

 It is important for our students to know all of their options after high school graduation.
 How many students are interested in getting to work in the trades?